 Judging by the historical evidence, the Cimbri way of life and their behavior more closely resembled the nomadic steppe dwellers than inhabitants of swampy and forest Jutland, where there could not be sufficient pasture for their numerous flocks.
 Soil degradation and population growth forced them to move in search of new land suitable for settlement and farming in the traditional way.
 Perhaps they did not expect that the search will stretch for decades.

 These wanderings of the Cimbri left distinct traces in place names.
-Obviously not all kept difficulties of camp life in the long caravans and some migrants preferred to have a permanent home.
-They might be old, tired, wounded or sick soldiers.
+Obviously, not all kept difficulties of camp life in the long caravans, and some migrants preferred to have a permanent home.
+They might be old, tired, wounded, or sick soldiers.
 They could stay com with their families in a convenient place to stay forever, while the bulk of the Cimbri could move on.
-These are the remaining group of people gave rise to new settlements and gave them their names.
+These are the remaining group of people who gave rise to new settlements and gave them their names.
 Such settlements formed a chain in which the settlements are located at a distance of thirty or forty kilometers or more, obviously, in places of long stays.
-For some time the inhabitants of these settlements maintained contact with each other, but inevitably assimilated by more numerous neighbors.
+For some time the inhabitants of these settlements maintained contact with each other but were inevitably assimilated by more numerous neighbors.
 However, the names of the settlements have existed before our time, and they give us an idea of the ways of movement wanderers.
 However, they do not give an idea of the time of their foundation.
 It could be clarified by archaeologists.

-At the last quarter of the second century BC some hitherto unknown to numerous barbarian tribes appeared in Central Europe and literally spread panic among the inhabitants of the Roman Empire its brutal militancy:
+At the last quarter of the second century BC some hitherto unknown to numerous barbarian tribes appeared in Central Europe and literally spread panic among the inhabitants of the Roman Empire it's brutal militancy:

 In 113 BC sinister rumors seized Rome.
 They were brought by traveling merchants from forests between the Oder and Elbe.
 Legionaries who kept guard at the northern border of the empire spread them… Up there in the north, beyond the Alpine passes, were some people on the move, so huge in number, as you've never seen.
 One million people crammed into a covered wagon, which clamped by oxen, with child and dogs, women and cattle, they vagabondized, devouring the land bare like locusts.
-300,000 men strong was the crowd of their warriors, fearsome figures, true giant, six foot tall, most of them deep blond, blue-eyed like all… Elderly women dressed in rough linen moved forward barefoot, prophesied from the spurting blood of the gods sacrificed prisoners, of whom they made thousands.
-For no one had chance to oppose them, so terrible they were in combat as they were fearlessly in fight and without fear of death… From the North Sea down they came, where the sea mixes with the sky.
-After vain attempts in barbaric simplicity to fight their country threatening flooding with the sword, they left the home.
+300,000 men strong was the crowd of their warriors, fearsome figures, true giant, six-foot-tall, most of them deep blond, blue-eyed like all… Elderly women dressed in rough linen moved forward barefoot, prophesied from the spurting blood of the gods sacrificed prisoners, of whom they made thousands.
+For no one had a chance to oppose them, so terrible they were in combat as they were fearlessly in the fight and without fear of death… From the North Sea down they came, where the sea mixes with the sky.
+After vain attempts in barbaric simplicity to fight their country threatening to flood with the sword, they left the home.
 They belonged to the Celts or Skyten but described themselves as Cimbri (FISCHER-FABIAN S. 1993, 15).

-The movement of the Cimbri from Jutland ø³ marked by place names that extend as a chain from northern Germany and along the ridges of the Sudeten down to Bavaria.
+The movement of the Cimbri from Jutland ші marked by place names that extend as a chain from northern Germany and along the ridges of the Sudeten down to Bavaria.
 The most compelling examples of these can be as follows:

 Gerdau a municipality in the district of Uelzen, in Lower Saxony – Kurd. gerd "great", av "water".